About Lauren Beukes

 She has an MA in Creative Writing from UCT, but she got her real education from 12 years of freelance journalism.
 Writing for the likes of the Sunday Times, Colors, The Hollywood Reporter, Nature Medicine, Marie Claire, and The Big Issue, among others, she picked up really useful life-skills like sky-diving, pole-dancing and brewing mqombothi.
 Journalism also allowed her to hang out with AIDS activists, township vigilantes, electricity thieves, homeless sex workers, teen vampires, reluctant basejumpers and other interesting folk.

-She lives in Cape Town with her husband and daughter.
+She lives in Cape Town.

 Email her at lauren (at) laurenbeukes (dot com)